-In addition to the installation of new play equipment for the younger children, the most significant achievement for the Sportsground Committee this year, led by the Chair, Gill Jackson, in her indomitable fashion, has been the refurbishment of the tennis courts, funded by a successful grant application and generous public donations.
+The most significant achievement for the Sportsground Committee this year, led by the Chair, Gill Jackson, in her indomitable fashion, has been the refurbishment of the tennis courts, funded by a successful grant application and generous public donations.
 As yet, no Clerk has been found to take on the administrative duties of the Committee.
-The Parish Council is very grateful to the Chair who continues, in the absence of a Clerk, to manage the affairs of the Sportsground iv) Pavements
+The Parish Council is very grateful to the Chair who continues, in the absence of a Clerk, to manage the affairs of the Sportsground.